Skip to main content Skip to footer

 Shure is trusted for a reason.
 For podcasters and vocalists recording outside a professional studio, the MV7 is a no-brainer.

-The RØDE NT-USB condenser mic has a lot in common with the AT2020USB+, with a few extra features that justify the slightly higher price.
+The RØDE NT-USB+ condenser mic has a lot in common with the AT2020USB-X, with a few extra features that justify the slightly higher price.
 It’s another side-address cardioid condenser (read: one source at a time), and it also comes from a respected name in music.
 It’s a USB option within RØDE’s well-regarded lineup of NT studio microphones.
 The recordings it captures are clear and neutral.
-Just like the AT2020USB+, the NT-USB has a headphone jack with volume and mix controls.
+Just like many other mics on this list, the NT-USB+ has a headphone jack with volume and mix controls.
 All this makes it great for the same applications: solo recordings and video calls.

-RØDE is also handy for travel, since the mic is smaller than options like the Yeti, and it can be easily detached from the stand and pop filter.
-And thanks to the free RØDE Rec app for iOS, recording on the go is easy, with no questions about compatibility with third-party apps (though it works with lots of those, too).
+RØDE is also handy for travel, since the mic is smaller than many other options, and it can be easily detached from the stand and pop filter.
+And thanks to a sloew of free RØDE apps for iOS and desktop, recording on the go is easy, with no questions about compatibility with third-party apps (though it works with lots of those, too).

-A More Discrete USB Microphone: RØDE NT-USB Mini
+A More Discreet USB Microphone: RØDE NT-USB Mini

 The RØDE NT-USB Mini takes a lot of what we love about the NT-USB and shrinks it down, both in size and price.
 It’s still a cardioid condenser that provides high audio quality, especially for voice, and it has the built-in headphone jack and volume control (no blend, though).
 That makes it work for the same users: solo podcasters, streamers and vloggers, plus musicians who just need one mic.
 But what really shines about the NT-USB Mini is just how unobtrusive it is, even while offering studio-quality sound.